 Home » Divorce and Family law Blog » When Is Divorce Mediation Highly Not Recommended?

-Rebeca and John– not their real names – enter divorce mediation with an aim to reach a quality agreement.
+Rebeca and John — not their real names — enter divorce mediation with the goal to settle matters amicably, affordably, and outside the courtroom.
 But soon in the 3rd session of mediation Rebecca finds that his spouse is lying and manipulating.

-If your case is like Rebecca, stop here.
-In other words, if you think that your soon to be ex-spouse is a narcissist, involved in other legal battles, mediator is incompetent or your case has a history of domestic violence withdraw from mediation and consider other dispute resolution options.
+So in that case mediation would likely fail.
+In other words, if you think that your soon to be ex-spouse is a narcissist, involved in other legal battles, mediator is incompetent or your case has a history of domestic violence, withdraw from mediation and consider other dispute resolution options like litigation or collaborative divorce.

 Learn More: What Happens in Divorce Mediation?